 \subsubsection{Constraints for specific PMF models}

-The results obtained with {\Planck} data confirm what has been seen in previous analyses, namely that CMB data allow negative PMF spectral indices with larger field amplitudes than higher indices.
+\Planck\ 2015 results confirm what has been observed in previous analyses, namely that CMB data allow negative PMF spectral indices with larger field amplitudes than positive indices.
 The spectral index of the PMFs is the main discriminating factor among possible generation mechanisms.

 Some cases are of particular interest due to their connection with specific classes of generation mechanisms.
-In particular, PMFs generated in late stages of the early Universe evolution during phase transitions or via second order perturbative effects, vector perturbations, etc.,\ are called causally generated fields and are characterized by positive spectral indices, equal or greater than 2.
+In particular, PMFs generated during phase transitions or via second order perturbative effects, vector perturbations, etc., are characterized by positive spectral indices, equal or greater than 2.
 To investigate the maximal amplitude allowed by {\Planck} data for fields of this type, we perform two dedicated analyses, the first with fixed index $n_B=2$, and the second only restricted to positive spectral indices for PMFs.
-We include both compensated and passive modes in the analysis, giving $B_{1\,\mathrm{Mpc}}<0.011$\,nG for the $n_B=2$ case and $B_{1\,\mathrm{Mpc}}<0.55$\,nG for $n_B>0$.
+We include both compensated and passive modes in the analysis, giving $B_{1\,\mathrm{Mpc}}<0.011$\,nG at 95\,\% CL ($B_{1\,\mathrm{Mpc}}<0.012$\,nG at 95\,\% CL, when considering \Planck\ $TT$,$TE$,$EE$+lowP) for the $n_B=2$ case and $B_{1\,\mathrm{Mpc}}<0.55$\,nG at 95\,\% CL for $n_B>0$.